Israel lobby in the United Kingdom: StandWithUs

 The US-based StandWithUs operates in the UK.
 It describes itself as equipping students to be effective Israel educators.
 In September 2019, it organised a three-day conference and announced record numbers of students on its programmes.

 Faith

 The number and scale of faith organisations which promote Israel actively are limited.
 This is distinct from the expression of viewpoints by faith organisations on the issue.

 Christian Zionist groups

 Christian Zionist groups in Britain continue the tradition of supporting Israel as part of the fulfillment of prophecy.
-Such groups often are criticized for their beliefs (per the Book of Ezekiel and the Book of Zechariah) that only those Jews who convert to Christianity will be spared a fiery death when Jesus returns.
+Such groups often are criticised for their beliefs (per the Book of Ezekiel and the Book of Zechariah) that only those Jews who convert to Christianity will be spared a fiery death when Jesus returns.
 Christian Friends of Israel, UK explicitly rejects such a view in its "Foundation Principles."
 Other such groups include the Church's Ministry Among Jewish People (The Israel Trust of the Anglican Church), Bridges for Peace, Christian Zionists for Israel UK and International Christian Embassy Jerusalem, UK.